 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?

 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.

 This is a vivid reminder that it is not enough to simply feel sympathy for the needy or to only pray for them.
 We are to help supply the necessities of life they lack, to help them up, to help them stay warm and safe!

 You can take action with a heart of reflection and charity by giving to support our High Holy Days outreach.
 In solidarity, we can say to the Jewish people, “We stand together as a cord of three strands!”

-There is still time — a very brief window of hope — for you to directly impact an impoverished Jew by helping them observe Yom Kippur with joy and dignity.
+Your gift can directly impact impoverished and elderly Jews by helping them observe Yom Kippur with joy and dignity.
 You can be the one who lifts them up today, in these crucial last moments with your gift of love and support through The Fellowship.